Sarojini Naidu (Nightingale of India)

 His father wanted him to be a mathematician or a scientist, but his interest was in poetry.
 His poetry impressed Hyderabad’s Nizam Mir Mahbub Ali Khan who gave her a chance to study first at King’s College London and later at Girton College, Cambridge.

 At the age of 19 she was married to Paidipati Govindarajulu Naidu, a physician, the couple had four children Jayasurya, Padmaj, Randheer, and Leilaman.

 She joined Indian national movements during the partition of Bengal in 1905.
 During this movement, he met Gopal Krishna Gokhale, Rabindranath Tagore, Mohammad Ali Jinnah, Annie Besant, CP Rama Swami Aiyar, Gandhiji, and Jawaharlal Nehru.

-She presided over the annual session of Indian National Congress in Kanpur in 1925, and in 1929 also presided over East African Indian Congress in South Africa.
+She presided over the annual session of the Indian National Congress in Kanpur in 1925, and in 1929 also presided over the East African Indian Congress in South Africa.

 In the Civil Disobedience Movement she played a leading role, she also went to jail with Gandhiji.
 She had to remain in jail for 21 months and suffered many tortures, She was arrested in 1942 during Quit Movement Movement.

 After independence, she became the first Governor of Uttar Pradesh and settled in Lucknow, and played his political duties through courtesy and glorious behavior.